 - The sales team uses marketing’s valuable content in their sales process to better communicate and serve prospective customers at every stage of their buyer’s journey.

-What You Need to Know About Your B2B Buyer Personas
+6 Things You Need to Know About Your B2B Buyer Personas

 The best way to find information about your buyer persona is by interviewing current customers.
 But before you pick up the phone, make sure you have a plan.